joh-ann/new-news/README.md

 </div>

 ### Overview
 This is a website that displays top sports articles in the US using the [News API](https://newsapi.org/).
-I'm a big fan of the New Heights podcast so I was inspired to incorporate it with the website.
+I'm a big fan of the New Heights podcast so I was inspired to incorporate it for fun.
 This was a Take-Home assignment to simulate a task that we might receive during an interview process.
 The goal was to complete the task within 8 hours.

 ### Take-Home Requirements
 - Create a news reader application that pulls articles from the News API